gurpreetsingh41333/react-redux-router-hooks-starter-kit/README.md

 # react-redux-router-hooks-starter-kit
-A starter kit with react 16 hooks, redux, react-router, webpack4 and prettier.
+A starter kit with react 16 hooks, redux-thunk, react-router, webpack4 and prettier.

 ## Contains:

+* environment specific file - single place to configure app
+* webpack is used for bundling the app
 * react-router configuration with private routing
 * Redux setup with thunk middleware
 * Code splitting using @loadable/component